1. INTRODUCTION

 1.2.
 Panel composition

-The EAU Urological Trauma Guidelines Panel consists of an international group of urologists and an interventional radiologist, all with particular expertise in urological trauma.
-All experts involved in the production of this document have submitted potential conflict of interest statements, which can be viewed on the EAU Website Uroweb: https://uroweb.org/guidelines/urological-trauma/panel.
+The EAU Urological Trauma Guidelines Panel consists of an international group of urologists and an interventional radiologist, all with expertise in urological trauma.
+All experts involved in the production of this document have submitted potential conflict of interest statements, which can be viewed on the EAU Website Uroweb: http://uroweb.org/guideline/urological-trauma/?type=panel.

 1.3.
 Available publications

 A quick reference document, the Pocket Guidelines, is available in print and on the EAU Website.
-This is an abridged version which may require consultation together with the full-text version.
-A number of translated versions, alongside several scientific publications in European Urology, the Associations scientific journal, are also available [2-5].
-All documents can be viewed through the EAU website:
+This is an abridged version which may require consultation together with the full text version.
+A number of translated versions, alongside several scientific publications are also available [2-6].
+All documents can be viewed through the EAU website: http://uroweb.org/guideline/urological-trauma/.

 1.4.
 Publication history

 The Urological Trauma Guidelines were first published in 2003.
-All sections of the 2023 Urological Trauma Guidelines have been fully updated.
-The next update of the Urological Trauma Guidelines will be published in 2025.
+All sections of the 2025 Urological Trauma Guidelines have been fully updated.